Search

 Back to top

-Control banding as a method is not fully validated yet - there is need for continued testing of control recommendations and the actual exposure to workers.
-There is no universally adopted (i.e. no single "correct") method of control banding, and each method has limitations.
+Control banding as a method is not fully validated yet—there is a need for continued testing of control recommendations and the actual exposure to workers.
+There is no universally adopted (i.e., no single "correct") method of control banding, and each method has limitations.
 As such, employers should still monitor and evaluate any control measures used in the workplace.

-Recommendations developed by a control banding method may need to be reviewed by a health and safety professional to make sure that the control strategy is appropriate, adequately designed, properly installed, and maintained to keep worker exposure within acceptable limits.
+A health and safety professional may need to review recommendations developed by a control banding method to make sure that the control strategy is appropriate, adequately designed, properly installed, and maintained to keep worker exposure within acceptable limits.
 Monitoring is also required to check that the control methods are working properly.

 There is also some risk in generalizing hazards when using control banding.
 For example, a product with an annoying odour but low toxicity may need local exhaust for employee comfort, even though the control band may suggest that dilution ventilation would be adequate.

-There may also be errors when identifying hazards such as not enough toxicity data, incorrect data, incorrect assumptions (e.g., that chemical structural and physical differences within a group mean similar adverse effects) or an inaccurate estimation of exposure assessment.
+There may also be errors when identifying hazards, such as not enough toxicity data, incorrect data, incorrect assumptions (e.g., that chemical structural and physical differences within a group mean similar adverse effects) or inaccurate estimation of exposure assessment.

 Is occupational exposure banding the same as control banding?